Story of Yanxi Palace: Plot

 At the Fuca Manor, the relationship between Fuheng and Erqing, already without mutual affection from the start, quickly deteriorates.
 Fuheng leaves to lead a military campaign for the Emperor.
 Under the care of Yingluo and Mingyu, Empress Fuca eventually recovers fully and can walk again.
 Erqing, now Madame Fuca, returns to Changchun Palace as a guest, and pushes Empress Fuca to become pregnant, against the advice of the Imperial Physicians.
 Empress Fuca gives birth to the seventh prince (Yongcong), almost dying from difficult labour.
 The birth of the seventh prince is a setback to Consort Chun.
 She arranges for a fire to break out in Changchun Palace while Yingluo is away, killing the seventh prince.
-Adding to Empress Fuca's desparation, Erqing makes the fake confession to the Empress that she was pregnant from the Emperor.
-The devasteted Empress commits suicide.
+Adding to Empress Fuca's desperation, Erqing makes the fake confession to the Empress that she was pregnant from the Emperor.
+The devastated Empress commits suicide.